Glyphack/Glyphack/content/blog/huec/index.md

 I had a good run with [perplexity](https://www.perplexity.ai/search/how-to-capture-the-ble-writes-bsgCtVUHQKqln9khE5Hh7w) helping me in this whole process.
 It told me what to do and then figured out how the app gets the timers.
-You might notice that there is no trace of characteristic uuids here.
+You might notice that there is no trace of characteristic UUIDs here.
-I searched around and didn't find a way to map the handle that I see in the logs to uuid.
+I searched around and didn't find a way to map the handle that I see in the logs to UUID.
 So I did what a sane person would do and stopped spending more time.
 I just brute forced my way by sending the same message to every characteristic and see which one responded back.
 That's how I got the one.